-- Ensure sufficient Centre Uniforms available for State Events. - Conduct stocktake of uniforms. - Co-ordinate sale of uniforms as required. - Maintain accurate log of transactions for sale of uniforms. - Co-ordinate second hand sales of uniforms, shoes or other items if deemed worthwhile. - Submit a written report to the Secretary for inclusion in the Annual Report of the Centre.
+- Ensure sufficient Centre Uniforms are available for State Events. - Conduct stocktake of uniforms. - Co-ordinate sale of uniforms as required. - Maintain accurate log of transactions for sale of uniforms. - Liaise with Winter Competition Manager to co-ordinate winter sales of centre uniforms - Liaise with the treasurer to bank any money - Maintain accurate log of transactions for sale of uniforms. - Co-ordinate second hand sales of uniforms, shoes or other items if deemed worthwhile. - Liaise with seniors uniform manager to coordinate uniform sales. - Submit a written report to the Secretary for inclusion in the Annual Report of the Centre. - 23.2.
+The Uniform Manager will be provided with a Centre Committee shirt.